Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Dahlen was the starting shortstop on the 1904 New York Giants, who won 106 games under manager John McGraw, the best record in the National League.
 The Giants refused to play the American League champion Boston Americans in a World Series that year because McGraw and Giants owner John T. Brush considered the American League an inferior circuit.
 The refusal was so poorly received by the public that it led directly to the creation of a mandatory World Series agreement the following year.

-Dahlen contributed steady defense and solid offense during his years with the Giants and was regarded by McGraw as a reliable, professional shortstop.
-He was not a star in the way that Honus Wagner was a star, but he was productive for far longer than most of his contemporaries at the position.
+Dahlen contributed steady defense and solid offense during his years with the Giants, and McGraw regarded him as a reliable, professional shortstop.
+Honus Wagner outshone him in fame, but Dahlen was productive for far longer than most of his contemporaries at the position.

 The Case for Cooperstown

 The argument for Dahlen's induction is almost entirely statistical, which is both its strength and its problem.
 He played before the era of widespread media coverage, and no vivid anecdotes or signature moments have survived in popular memory.
-He was not colorful.
-He was not tragic.
 He was simply very good for a very long time at a premium defensive position, and the numbers, when examined by modern analytical methods, compare favorably to many players who are already enshrined.

-His career has been championed by sabermetric researchers and baseball historians, including members of the Society for American Baseball Research, who have lobbied for his inclusion in multiple Veterans Committee cycles.
+Sabermetric researchers and baseball historians, including members of the Society for American Baseball Research, have championed his career and lobbied for his inclusion in multiple Veterans Committee cycles.
 The committees have not been persuaded.
 The gap between Dahlen's statistical credentials and his lack of recognition continues to widen as more analytically inclined voters enter the conversation without gaining enough influence to change the outcome.

 Dahlen died on December 5, 1950, in Brooklyn, at age 80.
 He spent his final decades in relative obscurity, managing briefly in the minor leagues and then stepping away from the game entirely.
 His career sits in the public record, waiting to be read by the right committee at the right time.